willferreira/multilabel-stance-detection/README.md

    keyed by ID.
 Repeat running the script for the remaining datasets: Baltimore, BLM, ..., Sandy.

 ## Running the models
 The script <code>run_cv.py</code> is used to run the various models against the different datasets.
-The script has a number of parameters, but the main ones are <code>--model-name</code> and <code>--dataset-name<code>.
+The script has a number of parameters, but the main ones are <code>--model-name</code> and <code>--dataset-name</code>.
 There are three learning algorithms:

     FastText (FT),
     Multi-task Learning (MTL - referred to as mlp in the code), and